launchdarkly-labs/launchdarkly-workshops/launchdarkly-basics/instruqt/01-release/04-recover-from-failures/assignment.md

     to reach out to us to place an order, but now we want to enable customers to order directly from our website without the need to talk to a representative.
 tabs:
+- id: ozu1tzikycc3
-- title: LaunchDarkly
+  title: LaunchDarkly
   type: browser
   hostname: launchdarkly
+- id: s2g5umo4jrca
-- title: Toggle Outfitters
+  title: Toggle Outfitters
   type: service
   hostname: workstation
   port: 3000
+- id: si2fve1qnu0j
-- title: Code Editor
+  title: Code Editor
   type: service
   hostname: workstation
   port: 8080